 Regret is useless and pointless.
 If some of our picks were poor, we need to come to terms with it and continue onward.
 We can’t change the past.
 Perhaps some situations may have turned out the same even if we had moved in another direction.
 We can’t know the truth.
 It is questionable if we should have married another person, who is to say things would be better.
 If we changed our minds on a job choice, maybe it still would not be any more glorious or satisfying.

 You would be my hero if that were the case.
-We just don’t always think clearly enough, or think far enough ahead, to appreciate the gravity of our errors.
-We plunge forward with half a story, and a tenth of an idea, along with a fifth of a truth and then create our reality from that point of view.
+We just don’t always think enough or think far enough ahead to appreciate the gravity of our errors.
+We plunge forward with half a story, and a tenth of an idea, along with a fifth of truth and then create our reality from that point of view.
 No wonder we find ourselves making errors.
 Some mistakes are not so easy to mend.
 I bet on any given day, each of us has said or done something stupid or hurtful.
-We are late for work so we insult and blame the spouse when we can’t find something.
-Of course it is their fault.
-Later when we discover it was us who put the laundry away, we simply forget the incident and don’t bring it up.
+We are late for work, so we insult and blame the spouse when we can’t find something.
+Of course, it is their fault.
+Later, when we discover it was us who put the laundry away, we simply forget the incident and don’t bring it up.

 There again is the crux of our problem.
-We are told over and over again, we can’t go back.
+We are told over and over again; we can’t go back.
 But suppose we could.
-We may not be able to choose a different spouse but we might be able to handle our chosen one in an alternate manner.
+We may not be able to choose a different spouse, but we might be able to handle our chosen one alternately.
 By bringing happiness to another individual, brings it to us.
-The person is full of joy and it spills over us.
+The person is full of joy, and it spills over us.
 It seems like a good idea to keep a better mind frame.

-Some choices we can’t change but we can alter the way we perceive them and the person we blame.
-If we can even accept our own interference in the occurrence, we have some grounds to pardon.
+Some choices we can’t change, but we can alter the way we perceive them and the person we blame.
+If we can even accept our interference in the occurrence, we have some grounds to pardon.
 I think that forgiveness is the key to our being able to go back.
 We can all return if we bring forgiveness to the table.
 Those we love or once loved don’t need expensive gifts or food, they need the nourishment of love and clemency.
 That washes away a lot of the pain but not the knowledge.
-We really do live and learn.
-The cost of the learning can be tremendous.
+We do live and learn.
+The cost of learning can be tremendous.
 Our participation in the price can be devastating.
-We must ask ourselves if we are going to make it about pride, revenge, anger, or if we can encompass empathy love and forgiveness.
-I know in the end result the later brings serenity, while the former cements stress, worry and rage.
+We must ask ourselves if we are going to make it about pride, revenge, anger, or if we can encompass empathy, love and forgiveness.
+I know in the result from the later brings serenity, while the former cements stress, worry, and rage.

 “To be a Christian means to forgive the inexcusable because God has forgiven the inexcusable in you.”C.S.
 Lewis